+This location is within the city limits of a very small town.
+Neighbors are close by but fairly unobtrusive.
 Rigs can park in several fairly level spots in the yard.
 Two spots on grass may be tricky if it's wet, but these are the best for long rigs.
-Gravel parking pad in front of house and (soon-to-be-upgraded) dirt with 30 amp hookup behind house.
+These spots and the gravel parking pad in front of house can access step-down power if desired.
+(Soon-to-be-upgraded) dirt pad with 30 amp hookup behind house.

 We have recently removed trees and branches, but probably want to be 12' or lower to use back of house.
-Willing to run step-down power to other spots if desired, or a hose.
 There are 3 Public campground dump stations within 5 miles.
 You are welcome to tie out a pet while you are in the rig or yard, but they can't be loose in town.
 Feel free to sit out in the yard and use the swing or firepit.

 Leashed pets are welcome.
 Be courteous with generator noise if not using shore power.
 Fairly quiet neighborhood though the houses are close together.

 On a paved street just off state and US highway.

 We are in and out, contact us for confirmation.
 Once the snow flies the yard will not be navigable until it's gone again.

 Lac qui Parle State Park and Mission.
 Public art in Montevideo.
 Watson Lions park in the river valley a nice walk away (about a mile with a steep hill back).